DLM-IBM/glossary/index.md

 A collection of scripts that prepare your code to run on Bluemix.
 Buildpacks examine deployed applications, then download and configure any dependent applications.

-### business glossary
-{: #x4244928}

-The controlled vocabulary and associated enterprise-wide information about governance policies and rules that define business semantics that, in turn, reveal or aid the operational needs of the business.

-### Business Process Modeling Notation (BPMN)
-{: #x3551507}

-A standardized graphical notation for creating diagrams of business processes.

 ## C
 {: #glossc}